 Bone Grafting Procedure in Miami Beach, and North Miami, FL

 Do you suffer from trauma, periodontal problems, and bone loss?
 Increased eligibility for dental implants and other restorative procedures is a result of bone grafting.
-Bone grafting is a procedure that is used to transplant damaged and diseased bone by adding volume and density to your jaw area where bone loss occurs. material that is used in bone grafting are autografts, allografts, and xenografts.
-Bone grafting is suggested When a tooth is extracted, a dental implant is used to replace it, and bone loss is caused by periodontal disorders.
-The four basic types of bone grafting include sinus lift, ridge augmentation, and periodontal bone transplant.
+Bone grafting is a procedure that is used to transplant damaged and diseased bone by adding volume and density to your jaw area where bone loss occurs.
+Bone grafting is suggested when a tooth is extracted, a dental implant is used to replace it, and bone loss is caused by periodontal disorders.
 For more information, contact us or schedule an appointment online.
 We have convenient locations in Miami Beach, FL, and North Miami, FL.